mariellePr/Extended-Logistic-Growth-Model/README.md

  * *logistic equations effectively model mammalian cell batch and fed-batch kinetics by logically constraining the fit*,  Goudar et al., 2005 (with data from Ljumggren, 1994 and Linz, 1997),
  * *Determination of Chinese hamster ovary cell line stability and recombinant antibody expression during long-term culture*, Bayley et al., 2012,
- * *Metabolite and transcriptome analysis of Campylobacter jejuni in vitro growth reveals a stationary-phase physiological switch. *, Wright et al., 2009,
+ * *Metabolite and transcriptome analysis of Campylobacter jejuni in vitro growth reveals a stationary-phase physiological switch*, Wright et al., 2009,
  * *Metabolic profiling of Chinese hamster ovary cell cultures at different working volumes and agitation speeds using spin tube reactors*, Torres et al., 2021,
  * *Influence of yeast extract concentrationon batch cultures of Lactobacillus helveticus: growth and production coupling*, Amrane et al., 1998. and presents the corresponding calibration of model M1 and M2 results.